Crozzers/w2n2w/README.md

 ## What does it do?

 Converts number words like "forty three" to integers/floats.
-Can handle numbers less than 1 quadrillion (and greater than negative 1 quadrillion)

 ```python
 import w2n2w